-The orchestra was established in 2011 when a partnership was struck by the Guelph Symphony Orchestra (GSO) and Guelph Youth Music Centre (GYMC), who teamed up to provide financial backing and ongoing mentorship to 32 Guelph-area youth musicians.
+The GYSO was established in 2011 when a partnership was struck by the Guelph Symphony Orchestra (GSO) and Guelph Youth Music Centre (GYMC) to collaborate in the operation and support of Guelph’s only youth symphony.
 A grant from The Guelph Community Foundation’s Musagetes Fund – dedicated to performing, visual and literary arts excellence in Guelph and area – helped to get this thriving partnership off the ground.
 We extend heartfelt thanks to Ken Gee for his tireless efforts and enthusiasm in helping to bring this wonderful orchestra to fruition.

 This partnership with the GSO and GYMC continues to provide the Guelph Youth Symphony Orchestra with substantial support through:

 • Mentoring and hands-on coaching from local symphony performers;

 • Access to the GYMC’s stunning Recital Hall for rehearsals and performances;

 • Increased exposure, credibility and publicity via the ongoing marketing efforts of the GSO and GYMC;

 • Collaborative performances with the GSO at Guelph’s prestigious River Run Centre